multi-os-engine/multi-os-engine/moe/tools/moe.plugin.gradle/README.md

         // whether code obfuscation is enabled.
 Ignored when `baseCfgFile` is specified.
 Default to `false` obfuscationEnabled = false

+        // whether serialization support is enabled.
+Ignored when `baseCfgFile` is specified.
+Default to `false` serializationSupport = false

         // exclude files from `-injars` config that will be processed by proguard excludeFiles = [
                 'META-INF/*.SF',